DU-Shapley: A Shapley Value Proxy for Efficient Dataset Valuation: Discrete Uniform Shapley Value

-The first assumption is not restrictive, as we expect that the more data, the more precise the ML prediction will be.
-The second one aims at controlling the growth behavior of the utility function $w$; it is also not that restrictive, as it is for instance automatically satisfied if $w$ is bounded (and $w^{(2)}$ monotone), thanks to the mean value theorem.
-Under, these assumptions, we have the following non-asymptotic result:
+\begin{assumption} The function $w: \mathbb{R}_+ \rightarrow \R$ is increasing, twice continuously differentiable, and such that $\lim_{n \to \infty} n^2|w^{(2)}(n)| \sm \infty$ (where $w^{(2)}$ represents the second derivative). \end{assumption} Monotonicity is a natural assumption in our framework as, the more data, the more precise the ML prediction is expected to be.
+The condition over the limit aims at controlling the growth behavior of the utility function and it is automatically satisfied whenever $w$ is bounded and $w^{(2)}$ is monotone, by the mean value theorem. \Cref{theorem:DU_shapley_error_bound} bounds the bias of \texttt{DU-Shapley} for the homogeneous use-case.